Dog Obsessed with Licking and Biting My Hands – Top 3 Reasons Why

 3. Dog is anxious or stressed

-In some situations, dogs may bite or chew your hand to get your attention.
+In some situations, dogs may obsessively lick or bite your hand to get your attention.
 They could do this because they are stressed or anxious.
 The chewing behavior could be a sign of warning or a way for dogs to communicate to their owners about their stressed state.

-How to stop a dog from chewing your hands
+How to stop a dog from licking and chewing your hands

 It’s important to set boundaries when it comes to dog chewing and licking behaviors.
 Even if the intent is harmless, letting your dog chew your hand can set the wrong precedence in the future.
 The dog may repeat this behavior with other dogs.
 The reaction might not always be positive in such cases.